Backup transfer scripts for Linux to Windows

 Sparklines for JAVA

-Finaly I could find the java implmentation for sparklines following are the two links
+Finally, I could find the java implementation for sparklines following are the two links

 This one requires java1.5